moo7md/hlover/README.md

 * `xhtml1f` for `<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Frameset//EN" '
                        '"http://www.w3.org/TR/xhtml1/DTD/xhtml1-frameset.dtd">`
 * `xhtml1.1` for `<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.1//EN" "http://www.w3.org/TR/xhtml11/DTD/xhtml11.dtd"`
+### Paragraph tag tips:
+Since some special characters in Hlover has some functionality, users must escape them usnig '\'.
+For example, if you want to write '!' in the body of the paragraph, the user have to include '\' before '!' to escape it from its fictionality.
+    p{Hello World\!}
+> Note: failing to escape any special character may cause unwanted results
 ## Not working yet
 * ~~Currently, Hlover is still in its alpha phase and some HTML tags don't work properly such as `script` body.
 However, I will be working on imporiving Hlover to be the perfect HTML tool.~~ FIXED
 * ~~some characters like !, {, }, [, ], need to be escaped.~~ FIXED